IntelliJ-Frege/intellij-frege/README.md

 # IntelliJ IDEA plugin for Frege language

+## Attention
+The plugin is under development and is unstable.
+According to our estimates, the first stable version with the declared features will be available not earlier than 2-3 months (end of July).

 ## What is Frege

 Frege is a Haskell for the JVM.
 It is functional, has strong static type system and lazy evaluations,